Dutch to go after ISPs that allow file sharing

 BREIN expects the use of file-sharing websites, which also include 4shared, Rapidshare and Dutch website Spot-net, to fall quickly following the court decision.

-In France the number of file-sharers using sites like Pirate Bay fell by more than a quarter after downloading by consumers was criminalised in 2009, according to the IFPI.
+In France the number of file-sharers using sites like Pirate Bay fell by more than a quarter after downloading by consumers was criminalized in 2009, according to the IFPI.

 "Because consumers now will be denied access to illegal file-sharing platforms, they will have to find their way to legal providers to download music and films," BREIN spokesman Tim Kuik said.